This website

 The first static site generator I used was Pelican: I wrote a blog post about it when I did so.
 I choose Pelican at the time because I was comfortable with Python and Pelican seemed like the best option at the time.

 The next year I ported the content to Jekyll: Again I wrote about it.
-I did this because I was finding Pelican difficult to setup on new machines (I don't remember why).
-At the time Jekyll was supported by GitHub pages which was attractive to be because I didn't want to spend money hosting the site while I was in university (not that I would seek it out now).
+I did this because I was finding Pelican difficult to setup on new machines (I don’t remember why).
+At the time Jekyll was supported by GitHub pages which was attractive to me because I didn’t want to spend money hosting the site while I was in university (not that I would seek it out now).

 Jekyll worked well for a while.
-This was a time where a wrote more by writing about cool things I learned from Wikipedia (I have taken these posts down because I wasn't particularly proud of the quality of the writing).
+This was a time where I wrote more by writing about cool things I learned from Wikipedia (I have taken these posts down because I wasn’t particularly proud of the quality of the writing).
 After a while the site sat dormant.
-In the beginning this was because I wasn't interested in adding to it, but later it was because I was finding it difficult to setup Jekyll (mostly because I never got fully comfortable with the Ruby ecosystem.
+In the beginning this was because I wasn’t interested in adding to it, but later it was because I was finding it difficult to setup Jekyll (mostly because I never got fully comfortable with the Ruby ecosystem).

 To address the “burden of setup problem” I switched the static site to Hugo: And I wrote about it.
 I did this because Hugo is built in Go and has a design goal of being a single executable which meant that writing new blog posts would be as easy as cloning the repository and installing the executable.
 I also switched from using GitHub pages to Netlify (mostly in order to try something new).